top of page

 Clifton and Nelson (1992)

-3. Growth: We all share the love for science and all of us - from the most inexperienced member to the most knowledgeable - are subject to making mistakes at any given moment.
-At the Bisson lab, we believe that understanding our misconceptions, accepting and taking responsibility for mistakes are an important part of the learning process.
+We all share the love for science and all of us, from the most inexperienced member to the most knowledgeable, are subject to making mistakes at any given moment.
+In the Bisson Lab you are expected to:

 • Give (and accept) constructive criticism